Do you have estate agent trust issues?

 - Agents that are late, dis-engaged and don't know the property they are showing/talking about

-Just in the last couple of months alone, I've heard first hand examples from clients the lengths to which some local estate agents will go to (or is that depths they will plummet to?) in order to win instructions.
-Some of the most aggressive means include hounding homeowners by repeatedly knocking on their door and confronting them when they have decided not to instruct their agency, refusing to show them around properties unless they sell/let their own property through them and fabricating offers on properties they do show interest on to make them pay more.
+Over the last 18 months, I've heard first hand examples from clients the lengths to which some local Camberley estate agents will go to (or is that depths they will plummet to?) in order to win instructions.
+Some of the most aggressive means include hounding homeowners by repeatedly knocking on their door and confronting them when they have decided not to instruct their agency, refusing to show them around properties unless they sell/let their own property through them and fabricating offers on properties they do show interest on!
 These appalling ways are indefensible and, if they are being repeated elsewhere, it is little wonder why some people have such negative views on estate agents.

 So, why I am telling you all this?
-Needless to say, I have never (nor would ever) practice any of the above.
+Needless to say, I have never (nor would I ever) practice any of the things mentioned above.
 I am sharing this to acknowledge ‘the elephant in the room’.
-A fundamental part of the mission I’ve set out with Wellingtons is to positively change perceptions of estate agency, one happy client at a time.
+A fundamental part of the mission I’ve set out with Wellingtons is to positively change perceptions of estate agents.

 How and why I do things differently